JoshuaQualls/Capstone/PHPs/README.md

-The PHP's for the backend
+The following folder contains the phps for the Barbuds application.